mikhail-yurin/verse_reminder/README.md

 - select the folder were you have cloned the repository

 ## Usage
+### this should be done once (to configure a terget page for the script):
 - click the extension icon in Chrome
 - enter the url of the calendar page
 - click "Save"
+### this should be done every day (script parses calendsr page and schedule alerts for current day):
 - open your calendar
 - in case everything is working you will get an alert about created notifications

+You can change the variable _remindBeforeMinutes_ in https://github.com/mikhail-yurin/verse_reminder/blob/main/background.js to configure when you want to get alerts